aidan-stritch/magical-deals/manual_testing.md

 - Click on the "Submit Payment" button with no fields filled in and confirm that an error message appears stating "Could not find payment information"
 - Fill in the credit card number with test data "4242424242424242", the CVV as "111" and select a year in the past.
 Click "Submit Payment" and confirm that a message is shown stating "Your card's expiration year is invalid."
 - Fill in the credit card number with test data "4242424242424242", the CVV as "111" and select a year in the future.
 Click "Submit Payment" and confirm that you are redirected to the profile page and a message is shown stating "Payment successful"
+ - Click on the "Cart" button and confirm that you are brought back to the cart page

 ## Home App
 ### About Page